Francisco Park: Description

 The park is located on Bay Street between Larkin and Hyde Streets.
-It covers 4.5 acres and rises to an oval lawn.
+It covers 4.5 acre and rises to an oval lawn.
 It includes a children's playground, a dog run, a community garden, picnic areas and a public restroom.
 A fenced-off section of the hillside has been left covered with natural vegetation, and another has been planted with drought-tolerant vegetation.
 The park preserves a section of the former reservoir and has a donated wrought iron fence from Collis Potter Huntington's Nob Hill mansion.
 A 450 ft accessible staircase leads from the entrance on Hyde Street, and the pathway from Bay Street through the park is also accessible.